agilesix/AgileSix.com/src/pages/index.md

 hero: /img/we-ve-got-your-6.png
 capabilities-body: >-
   At Agile Six, we use modern technology and user-friendly, inclusive design to build better government services for everyone.

+  <iframe width="1237" height="696" src="https://www.youtube.com/embed/9CW204239Es" title="Why We Choose the Work We Do" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   Agile Six works with government agencies to create customized digital solutions that meet the needs of their users, both staff and citizens.
 The end goal?
 Digital products that are as powerful and easy to use as the apps on your phone.